palmerlab/behaviour_box/README.md

 1. The program starts
 2. The program opens communications with available serial port The program waits until it gets the arduino is active, and prints all output until the ready signal is transmitted.
-Which is `-- Status: Ready --`
+Which is `- Status: Ready`

 3. The program starts a block
 5. The program transmits the dict `params`, which holds all parameters